-We reviewed accounting pronouncements issued between December 7, 2022, the filing date of our most recent previously filed Annual Report on Form 10-K, and December 6, 2023, the filing date of this Annual Report on Form 10-K, and have determined that no accounting pronouncement issued would have a material impact on our financial position, results of operations, or disclosures.
+We reviewed accounting pronouncements issued between December 7, 2023, the filing date of our most recent previously filed Annual Report on Form 10-K, and December 11, 2024, the filing date of this Annual Report on Form 10-K, and are currently in the process of evaluating the impact of adoption on our financial position, results of operations, and disclosures.

-There have been no other significant changes to our critical accounting policies and estimates during fiscal year 2023.
+There have been no other significant changes to our critical accounting policies and estimates during fiscal year 2024.